Scholé Academy FAQs

 How do I learn about the qualifications of SA teachers?

 We include biographies of our teachers on the Our Team page.
-SA recruits and hires experienced teachers who are equipped and trained to teach according to our scholé approach.
+SA recruits and hires experienced teachers who are equipped to teach according to our scholé approach.